vandeseer/easytable/README.md

 - to [Binghammer](https://github.com/Binghammer) for implementing cell coloring and text center alignment
 - to [Sebastian Göhring](https://github.com/TheSilentHorizon) for finding and fixing a bug (column spanning)
-- to [AndreKoepke](https://github.com/AndreKoepke) for the line breaking feature, some refactorings and improvements
+- to [AndreKoepke](https://github.com/AndreKoepke) for the line breaking feature, some bigger nice refactorings and improvements

 ## Q&A